aspyct/php-sqlite-chain/README.md

 A distributed sqlite database implementation for php.

+This database offers various levels of consistency and availability depending on your configuration.

 ## Overview

-- Strict transaction ordering on all nodes
+- Strict transaction ordering on all nodes (depending on the chosen Choreographer).
 - Highly available read: data can be read locally even if other hosts are down.
 Data is replicated fully on each node.
 - Writes propagate through the whole chain before returning
 - Unexpected crashes causing a partial write can be recovered.